TABLE OF CONTENTS

 You can see that image scanning results with security issues found in the Images page.
-In this example, vulnerabilities with different severities and sensitive data found in the selected image, as shown below.
+In this example, vulnerabilities of different severities and sensitive data have been found in the selected image:

 You can click the image to navigate to the image scan detail view page.
 You can find the following information in the respective tabs of the image scan detail view page:

-- Risk: image compliance status, details of security issues found, and evaluation of considered policies
+- Risk: Image compliance status, details of security issues found, and evaluation with respect to Image Assurance Policies

-- Vulnerabilities: list of all vulnerabilities found in the image.
+- Vulnerabilities: All vulnerabilities found in the image

-- Layers: vulnerabilities found in each layer of the image.
-This information helps you fix them to improve the security of an image
+- Layers: Vulnerabilities found in each layer of the image

-- Resources: vulnerabilities found in each resource (such as a package) of the image.
-This information helps you fix them to improve the security of an image
+- Resources: Vulnerabilities found in each resource (such as a package) of the image

-- Sensitive Data: shows all sensitive data, such as passwords or keys, that were found in folders in the selected image.
-This information helps you fix the sensitive data issues to improve the security of an image
+- Sensitive Data: All sensitive data, such as passwords or keys, which were found in folders in the selected image

-- Malware: all malware, such as viruses, that were found in folders in the selected image.
-This information helps you remove the issues to improve the security of an image
+- Malware: All malware, such as viruses, which were found in folders in the selected image

 For more information on the image scan detail view page, refer to Image Scan Detail View.

 You should navigate to the Security Repots > Vulnerabilities page to get detailed analysis on the list of vulnerabilities found in the image.
-You can see detailed information on the vulnerabilities in to display modes as explained in the following sections.
+You can see detailed information on the vulnerabilities in either of two display modes as explained in the following sections.

+This view is designed to help you focus on the most important and urgent vulnerabilities to fix them in priority order.
 All your vulnerabilities are organized in the predefined risk categories.
-In the following example of results on the image scanned in the previous section, you can find that 53 vulnerabilities found in the image, are organized as per the risk categories.
-One vulnerability may be listed in the multiple categories, depends on the presence of potential threats in the vulnerability.
+In the following example of results on the image scanned in the previous section, you can see 103 vulnerabilities that were found in the image, organized per the risk categories.
+A given vulnerability may be listed in multiple categories, depending on the presence of potential threats in the vulnerability.

-This view help you focus on the highest risk category, Available or Remote Exploit than low or medium severity vulnerabilities to improve security of the image.
+This view helps you focus on the highest risk category, Available or Remote Exploit than low or medium severity vulnerabilities to improve security of the image.

-You can view list of all vulnerabilities found in the image scanned in the previous section, in this page.
+On this page, you can view the list of all vulnerabilities found in the image scanned in the previous section.
 You can also filter the list as required to prioritize fixing them.